Vernier Motion DetectorOrder code: MD-BTD

 ACSSU229 - Physical Sciences - Forces and Motion - The motion of objects can be described and predicted using the laws of physics

-ACSSU117 - Physical Sciences - Forces and Machines - Change to an object’s motion is caused by unbalanced forces acting on the object
+ACSSU117 - Physical Sciences - Forces and Machines - Change to an object’s motion is caused by unbalanced forces, including Earth’s gravitational attraction, acting on the object

 Click a curriculum code to see other products that relate.

 |GO-MOT - Vernier Go!Motion Data Logger with Logger Lite software||$313.00|